MailTape/MailTape-v1/_posts/2018-02-18-Alligator-x-Tenere.md

 track7_color: vibrant
 episode_URL: 'https://www.mailta.pe/300/alligator-x-tenere/'
 guestPic: guestPic300.jpg
+fbPic: fbPic300.png
+musiColor: musiColor300.png
+description: >-
+  This morning is special, you are going to listen to our 300th episode.
+Today's release represent a high point in the MailTape adventure which marks 6 years dedicated to sharing with you the very best of our music discoveries each Sunday morning in the name of music, love and inspiration.
 ---
 <p id="introduction">This morning is special, you are going to listen to our 300th episode.
 Today's release represent a high point in the MailTape adventure which marks 6 years dedicated to sharing with you the very best of our music discoveries each Sunday morning in the name of music, love and inspiration.</p>